-Delafloxacin is an anionic fluoroquinolone (FQ), with a good safety profile, active against both Gram positive and negative bacteria, including Methicillin-resistant Staph. aurues (MRSA) and FQs resistant strains.
-Its balanced and potent activity against both DNA gyrase and topoisomerase IV could help to reduce the selection of resistant strains.
+Delafloxacin is an anionic fluoroquinolone (FQ) antibiotic, with a good safety profile, active against both Gram positive and negative bacteria, including Methicillin-resistant Staph. aureus (MRSA) and FQs resistant strains.

-Delafloxacin would be an option for patients with comorbidities, more at risk to be infected with difficult-to-treat pathogens, like MRSA and multi resistant Gram negative strains, leading to recurrent infections, poor patient outcomes and higher use of healthcare resources.
+Based on the clinical results, delafloxacin could be an excellent treatment option for patients with comorbidities, at higher risk of infections by difficult-to-treat microorganisms, like MRSA and multi resistant Gram negative strains, which cause recurrent infections, poor patient outcomes and higher use of healthcare resources.

 VISIT OUR CLINICAL TRIALS DATABASE